Your Laravel application runs faster on PHP 8.3 — and the upgrade delivers measurable gains even on existing infrastructure.

 Why the upgrade matters for your business

 A faster application converts better.
 Research consistently shows that a 1-second improvement in page response time increases e-commerce conversion rates by 2–4%.
-Upgrading from PHP 8.1 to 8.3 on a busy WooCommerce or OpenCart store often delivers exactly that margin.
+Upgrading from PHP 8.1 to 8.3 or higher on a busy WooCommerce or OpenCart store often delivers exactly that margin.

 MaxiMoruM performs PHP version upgrades as part of a structured performance audit — we test compatibility across your full stack, migrate deprecated patterns, and benchmark before and after.
 Typical upgrade time: 3–5 business days with zero downtime.